History of the Berkeley Software Distribution: 4.1BSD

 4.1BSD (June 1981) was a response to criticisms of BSD's performance relative to the dominant VAX operating system, VMS.
 The 4.1BSD kernel was systematically tuned up by Bill Joy until it could perform as well as VMS on several benchmarks.
-The release would have been called 5BSD, but after objections from AT&T the name was changed; AT&T feared confusion with AT&T's UNIX System V.
+The release would have been called 5BSD, but after objections from AT&T the name was changed; AT&T feared confusion with AT&T's UNIX System V. Several tapes have turned up, all with a label that says 4.1BSD, yet differences between the tapes are present.
+The software development that would lead from 4.1BSD to 4.2BSD was funded from sources including ARPA, Order Number 4031, Contract N00039-82-C-0235 which was in effect at least from November 15, 1981 through September 30, 1983.

 4.2BSD

 4.2BSD (August 1983) would take over two years to implement and contained several major overhauls.
 Before its official release came three intermediate versions: 4.1a from April 1982 incorporated a modified version of BBN's preliminary TCP/IP implementation; 4.1b from June 1982 included the new Berkeley Fast File System, implemented by Marshall Kirk McKusick; and 4.1c in April 1983 was an interim release during the last few months of 4.2BSD's development.
-Back at Bell Labs, 4.1cBSD became the basis of the 8th Edition of Research Unix, and a commercially supported version was available from mtXinu.
+Back at Bell Labs, 4.1cBSD became the basis of the 8th Edition of Research Unix, and a commercially supported version was available from mt Xinu.

-To guide the design of 4.2BSD, Duane Adams of DARPA formed a "steering committee" consisting of Bob Fabry, Bill Joy and Sam Leffler from UCB, Alan Nemeth and Rob Gurwitz from BBN, Dennis Ritchie from Bell Labs, Keith Lantz from Stanford, Rick Rashid from Carnegie Mellon, Bert Halstead from MIT, Dan Lynch from ISI, and Gerald J. Popek of UCLA.
+To guide the design of 4.2BSD, Duane Adams of DARPA formed a "steering committee" consisting of Bob Fabry, Bill Joy and Sam Leffler from Berkeley, Alan Nemeth and Rob Gurwitz from BBN, Dennis Ritchie from Bell Labs, Keith Lantz from Stanford, Rick Rashid from Carnegie Mellon, Bert Halstead from MIT, Dan Lynch from ISI, and Gerald J. Popek of UCLA.
 The committee met from April 1981 to June 1983.

-Apart from the Fast File System, several features from outside contributors were accepted, including disk quotas and job control.
-Sun Microsystems provided testing on its Motorola 68000 machines prior to release, ensuring portability of the system.
+Apart from the Fast File System, several features from outside contributors were accepted, including disk quotas.
+Sun Microsystems provided testing on its Motorola 68000 machines prior to release, improving portability of the system.
+Sun hardware support is plainly visible in the 4.1c BSD artifacts in the CSRG ISO.

 The official 4.2BSD release came in August 1983.
 It was notable as the first version released after the 1982 departure of Bill Joy to co-found Sun Microsystems; Mike Karels and Marshall Kirk McKusick took on leadership roles within the project from that point forward.
 On a lighter note, it also marked the debut of BSD's daemon mascot in a drawing by John Lasseter that appeared on the cover of the printed manuals distributed by USENIX.